ValarValar/MenuApp/README.md

 # MenuApp
 ## Stack
 - Fastapi
+- Sqlmodel(Sqlalchemy)
 - Postgresql
 - Docker
+- Pytest
 ## Project Setup
-reminder: don't forger to configure your interpreter and activate venv.
+__reminder__: don't forger to configure your interpreter and activate venv.
 - activate venv
 - pip install docker
 - docker compose --env-file .env.dev up -d --build
-- docker-compose exec menu_app alembic upgrade head
 ## Task summary
 FastAPI app with PostgresSQL as db.
-todo: finish documentation
+At this moment implemented:
+- 3 models (menu, submenu, dishes) and their ralations
+- CRUD endpoints for them
+- Pytest CRUD tests.
+Tests are in a separate container, running by docker-compose command